pcsmomo/typescript-complete/README.md

   - web - run server: `json-server -w db.json` or `npm run start:db` - run client: `parcel index.html` or `npm run start:parcel`
     > I might need to go through one by one once more.
 It's quite complicated and amazing refactoring and concepts
   - 155-before-refactoring: Before refactoring with composition
+- 14-express
+  - server
+- 16-advanced-express
+  - using decorators

 # Details